brix101/dotfiles/README.md

 - Arch Linux (or an Arch-based distribution)
 - Sway (and its dependencies)
-- Neovim (and any desired plugins or dependencies)
 - Git (to clone this repository)

 ### Installation